-We can do better.
+Associations can do better.

 We all want to see a deeper loyalty to our organizations from our volunteers and our members - that starts with setting in place a dynamic of belonging and connection.
-Together we will explore how to deepen our members’ connections.
-Creating micro-brain trusts for volunteers, members, and industry stakeholders.
-We’ll learn how to create personal conversation starters for 5 or 5,000 and you’ll walk away with a new perspectives on how to create a networking evolution.
+This session will give you those first steps, providing you with new perspectives on how to create a networking evolution.

 Volunteers are the lifeblood of your organization.
 They are the strategic visionaries with industry insight, the subject matter experts training the future, and the unpaid workforce giving back to the organization.
 Traditional models of volunteer engagement are no longer keeping pace with the evolving needs of our volunteers.
 Organizations need to consider new approaches to engaging targeted volunteer groups with the types of commitments they seek.
 This session will share five trends in the world of volunteering will help you elevate your volunteer experiences.

 As Board members are elected to and rotate off their term of service, we rarely take the opportunity to step back and reflect on the Board as a whole.
 This session will provide an assessment framework to help you evaluate the current health of your Board, better recognize where your strengths are serving you well, and identify opportunities for refinement and greater impact.
 Together we will explore such topics as communication approaches, focusing strategic input and dialogue, board development, and creating a connected Board culture.